koajs/static-cache/README.md

 # Koa Static Cache [![Build Status](https://travis-ci.org/jonathanong/koa-static-cache.png)](https://travis-ci.org/jonathanong/koa-static-cache)

 Static server for koa.

-Caches files' metadata in memory.
-Optionally store the memory as well - streams by default.
+Differences between this library and other libraries such as [static](https://github.com/koajs/static):

-There is no directory or `index.html` support.
+- There is no directory or `index.html` support.
+- You may optionally store the data in memory - it streams by default.
+- Caches the assets on initialization - you need to restart the process to update the assets.

 ## API